vbianchi/Mentori/BRAINSTORM.md

 -   **The "Router" (Dispatcher):** Quickly classifies user requests into one of four tracks: Direct Q&A, Simple Tool Use, Complex Project, or **Board of Experts Review**.
 -   **The "Memory Updater" (Librarian):** A critical pre-processing step that analyzes every user message to update the agent's structured JSON "Memory Vault," ensuring all new facts are stored before any action is taken.
 -   **The "Board of Experts" (Advisory Committee):** A dynamically formed group of AI specialist personas (e.g., 'Data Scientist', 'Forensic Accountant') proposed by the agent based on the user's request.
 The user must approve the board before the project proceeds.
 -   **The "Chair" (BoE Moderator):** The leader of the Board of Experts.
 Synthesizes expert critiques and creates the initial and final strategic plans for the project.
+It is also responsible for optimizing the final plan by consolidating redundant steps.
 -   **The "Expert Critic" (BoE Member):** An individual AI persona on the board that reviews and provides structured feedback on the Chair's plan in a sequential, autonomous loop.
--   **The "Chief Architect" (Planner):** A strategic thinker that creates detailed, structured JSON "blueprints" for complex tasks (for the non-BoE track).
+-   **The "Chief Architect" (Planner):** A strategic thinker that takes a single high-level goal from the Chair's plan and expands it into a detailed, multi-step "tactical plan" of specific tool calls.
--   **The "Site Foreman" (Controller):** The project manager that executes the final, expanded blueprint step-by-step, managing data piping and correction sub-loops.
+-   **The "Site Foreman" (Controller):** The project manager that executes the tactical plan step-by-step, managing data piping and correction sub-loops.
 -   **The "Worker" (Executor):** The specialist that takes precise instructions and runs the tools.
 -   **The "Project Supervisor" (Evaluator):** The quality assurance inspector that validates the outcome of each step in a complex plan.
 -   **The "Editor" (Reporter):** The unified voice of the agent, capable of acting as a conversational assistant or a project manager to deliver context-aware final responses, checkpoint summaries, and final reports.